 Dine and dance to the swinging 18-piece Opus One Big Band.

 Chester Whitmore, of the Oscar winning film "La La Land", returns with a big band revue of music and variety for one night only.

 Take a trip back in time to Central Avenue's legendary nightclubs such as the Downbeat and the Club Alabam

-CHESTER WHITMORE one of the nation's most versatile and knowledgeable tap artists -- dancer, choreographer, arranger and dedicated historian.
-A master of a variety of American vernacular dance styles from Tap to Lindy Hop and from Jazz, to Hip-Hop, Mr. Whitmore has choreographed such productions as Porgy and Bess, Guys and Dolls and Treemonisha, directed tributes to Lena Horne, Bill Robinson, the Nicholas Brothers and Fats Waller.
+CHESTER WHITMORE is one of the nation's most versatile and knowledgeable tap artists -- dancer, choreographer, arranger, and dedicated historian.
+A master of a variety of American vernacular dance styles from Tap to Lindy Hop and from Jazz to Hip-Hop, Mr. Whitmore has choreographed such productions as Porgy and Bess, Guys and Dolls, and Treemonisha, directed tributes to Lena Horne, Bill Robinson, the Nicholas Brothers, and Fats Waller.

 About Central Avenue: By day, Central Avenue was the economic and social center for black Angelenos.
 By night, it was a magnet for Southern Californians, black and white, who wanted to hear the very latest in jazz.
 The role of Central Avenue became as significant in the jazz world as that of Harlem and New Orleans.

 From the 1920s through the early 1950s, Central Avenue was a flourishing South-Central scene that was as much a haven for nearby Hollywood celebrities as it was for local residents.

 A BRIEF LOOK BACK AT CENTRAL AVENUE

 BUY ADMISSION TICKETS